InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 Her appearance is plain, and she’s a little bit pudgy.

-She’s often frumped out due to laziness and a busy schedule, but she “cleans up well.”
+She’s often frumped out due to laziness and a busy schedule, but she cleans up well enough.

 ## History and character development
 She first started to become obsessed with the concept of the fantasy hero when she was young and started getting into anime and video games.

-Her obsession was more than just being a fan… she held onto a belief that someday she could and would have an actual fantastic experience like her fictional heroes.
+Her obsession was more than just enjoying the media, though… she held onto a belief that someday she could and would have an actual fantastic experience like her fictional heroes.

 It took her until just recently to finally discard those notions and accept “real life.”